Neymar on Gonzalez: My only regret is not hitting that asshole in the face | Goal.com

 "My only regret is not hitting that asshole in the face," Neymar tweeted.

-PSG have now lost their first two matches of the new Ligue 1 season with Thomas Tuchel's side also losing 1-0 against Lens on September 10.
+PSG have now lost their first two matches of the new Ligue 1 season, the first time they've done so since 1984-85, with Thomas Tuchel's side also losing 1-0 against Lens on September 10.

+Marseille manager Andre Villas-Boas looked to defend Gonzalez post-match as he accused Angel Di Maria of spitting at one of his players.

+Asked if Gonzalez could have been guilty of making racist remarks, Villas-Boas responded: "I don't think so, because Alvaro is an experienced player.
+There is no room for racism in football, but I don't think that's it.